Skip to content

 • The rights of criminal defendants to an arraignment, a preliminary hearing, bail, release from prison, parole, and other criminal matters

-During these stressful times, the trial lawyers at Barry, Barall, & Spinella, LLC, are doing whatever we can to keep our clients and our team safe.
+During these stressful times, the trial lawyers at Barry, Taylor & Levesque, LLC, are doing whatever we can to keep our clients and our team safe.
 We are still working on existing cases, to ensure that those cases can move forward when the judicial system is fully operational again.
 We are also accepting new clients.
 For help with your accident cases, criminal cases, and family law cases, call us in Manchester at 860-649-4400 or use our contact form.